dotnet/runtimelab/docs/workflow/building/coreclr/nativeaot.md

    - Run `dotnet publish --packages pkg -r [win-x64|linux-x64|osx-64] -c [Debug|Release]` to publish your project. `--packages pkg` option restores the package into a local directory that is easy to cleanup once you are done.
 It avoids polluting the global nuget cache with your locally built dev package.

 ## Building for Web Assembly
+- This branch contains a version of the WebAssembly compiler that creates LLVM from the clrjit to take advantage of RyuJits optimisations.
+It goes from RyuJIT IR -> LLVM instead of the NativeAOT-LLVM branch way of CIL -> LLVM.
+- It does not work, yet or maybe never.
 - Currently only tested on Windows
+- Download the LLVM 11.0.0 source from https://github.com/llvm/llvm-project/releases/download/llvmorg-11.0.0/llvm-11.0.0.src.tar.xz
+- Extract and create a subdirectory in the llvm-11.0.0.src folder called build.  cd to this build folder
+- Configure the LLVM source to use the same runtime as clrjit `cmake -G "Visual Studio 16 2019" -DCMAKE_BUILD_TYPE=Debug -D LLVM_USE_CRT_DEBUG=MTd ..`
+- Build LLVM either from the command line (`build`) or from VS 2019.
+You only really need to build the LLVMCore and LLVMBitWriter projects which takes less time than the 400 odd projects when building all.
+This will save some time.
+- set the enviroment variable LLVM_CMAKE_CONFIG to locate the LLVM config, e.g.  `set LLVM_CMAKE_CONFIG=E:/llvm11/llvm-11.0.0.src/build/lib/cmake/llvm` .
+This location should contain the file `LLVMConfig.cmake`
+- Build the x64 libraries and compiler as per the Building section.
 - Run `build nativeaot+libs+nativeaot.packages -rc [Debug|Release] -lc [Debug|Release] -a wasm -os Browser -runtimeFlavor CoreCLR`
+- The compiler can now be debugged with the Wasm clrjit.
+Load the clrjit_browser_wasm32_x64.vcxproj which can be found in artifacts\obj\coreclr\windows.x64.Debug\jit
+- Run Ilc with a .rsp file as normal for Web assembly, e.g. if you build the WebAssembly tests you can use artifacts\tests\coreclr\Browser.wasm.Debug\nativeaot\SmokeTests\HelloWasm\HelloWasm\native\HelloWasm.ilc.rsp
 - Add the package directory to your `nuget.config` as above.
 - Run `dotnet publish -r browser-wasm -c [Debug|Release] /p:Platform=wasm` to publish.

+- To work on the clr jit for LLVM:
+- Open the Ilc solution and add the clr jit project `clrjit_browser_wasm32_x64.vcxproj` from `artifacts\obj\coreclr\windows.x64.Debug\jit`
+- In the project properties General section, change the output folder to the full path for `artifacts\bin\coreclr\windows.x64.Debug\ilc\net5.0` e.g. `E:\GitHub\runtimelab\artifacts\bin\coreclr\windows.x64.Debug\ilc\net5.0`
+- Build `clrjit_browser_wasm32_x64` project and you should now be able to change and put breakpoints in the c++ code.

 ## Visual Studio Solutions